Peer Mentoring

 History of the Peer Mentoring Program

-Historically, the CAE Peer Mentoring Program was focused on first- and second-year students’ successful transition to college by connecting them with a peer mentor.
-The program was revamped in 2013 to focus on the experiences of both first-year students and their mentors.
-The development and growth of the mentors were incorporated into the goals of the program.
+Historically, the CAE Peer Mentoring Program was focused on first- and second-year students’ successful transition to college.
+The program was later expanded to also include activities that support the development and growth of the mentors as well.